mommy003/MSML/README.md

 [1] 2 4 0 0 0 0 0
 ```

-If users intend to utilize constant covariates, we suggest utilizing the "model_configuration2" function.
+#### If users intend to utilize constant covariates, we suggest utilizing the "model_configuration2" function.
-To get all the possible model configurations
 To get all the possible model configurations
 ```
 data_train <- data_train